openic-org/home/docs/iris-128/iris-128s/quickstart_iris128s.md

 ## 3. Programming the Adapter MCU

 The `adapter` board has a `STM32U083` ultra-low-power Arm M0+ 32-bit microcontroller (MCU) which is used to program the state of the switches in the headstage through `SPI` communication.
 You can use any tool you want to build the firmware and program the MCU; here we use the `STM32Cube` tools.
-You can download all the project documents from our [github repository](https://github.com/openic-org/iris-128).
+You can download all the project documents from our [GitHub repository](https://github.com/openic-org/iris-128).

 ### Building & Programming the Project

 1\.
 Install software & hardware:

    * `STM32CubeIDE`
    * `STM32CubeProgrammer`
    * `STLINK-V3` box with cable (for programming the STM32)

 2\.
 Download and import the project files:

    * From `GitHub`, locate the controller folder.
    * In `STM32CubeIDE`, go to File → Import → Existing Projects into Workspace.
    * Select the controller folder and finish the import.

 3\.
 Connect the hardware:

    * Connect the `adapter` board to the `STLINK-V3` through the programming port.
    * Connect the Intan `RHD Controller` and `RHS controller` using the Intan Record and Stim cables.
    * Power on the `RHD Controller` (first) and `RHS controller`.

 4\.
 Open the project in `STM32CubeIDE`:

    * Open the `controller.ioc` file.

 ![](../images/iris-128s-cubeIDE.png)